Nossal High School: Page Cup

 At the end of each year, the house to have accumulated the most points is awarded the Page Cup.
 Points are attained by participation in the six major events as well as smaller contests held throughout the school year.
-The six major events are as follows: Swimming Carnival; Athletics; Cross Country; House Performing Arts Festival (commonly referred to as 'HPAF'); Debating; Monash Grand Challenge (year 9 participation only).
+The six major events are as follows: Swimming Carnival; Athletics; Cross Country; House Performing Arts Festival (commonly referred to as 'HPAF'); Debating; NERD (Nossal Extended Research Directory) Project (year 9 participation only).
 Other competitions include Table Tennis, Camp Challenges, Dress Up days, Tug of War and Chess Competitions.

 Monash Grand Challenge

-The Monash Grand Challenge is a competition held for year 9 students at the end of every school year; the winners gain significant numbers of points contributing to next year's Page Cup.
+The Monash Grand Challenge is a competition held for Year 9 students at the end of every school year; the winners gain significant numbers of points contributing to next year's Page Cup.
 The challenge focuses on developing essay writing, creative, public speaking and problem solving skills by incorporating each element into the challenge.
 The final products of each house are judged by Monash University professors and the winner is decided upon by a vote.
 The winning house gains the Monash Grand Challenge trophy and house points.